In Ear Monitors & On-Site Fitting Services

 Audience Problems with Wedge Monitors: Out in the house, the audience is hearing two competing versions of your amplified performance: the FOH (front of house) mix coming from the main speakers, and the stage wash coming from the monitor speakers.
 These two signals combine in unpredictable and often counter-productive ways to destroy clarity and impact of your carefully honed performance.

-Advantages of In Ear Monitors
+What are the Advantages of In Ear Monitors?